grahamshaw1972/a2000Serotina/buildInstructions/README.md

 ### 13. Drill The Keyboard Case

 You will need to enlarge the hole in the keyboard case slightly, so that you can feed the 5 Pin Din connector into the hole.
-Using a 4.5mm Wood Drill bit, drill down, using the cable gutter as a guide.
+Using a 5 mm Wood Drill bit, drill down, using the cable gutter as a guide.

 ![](drilling.JPG)